Ghosts of the Buenos Aires Subway

 A young woman in a lacy Belle Époque-style wedding dress also haunts these tunnels.

-The story of the ‘Phantom Bride of Line A’ goes that upon realizing that she had been stood up at the altar — or in an alternate version, was being coerced to marry a man she didn’t love — she ran out of the nearby cathedral and threw herself on the train tracks in a rash suicide.
+The story of the ‘Phantom Bride of Line A’ goes that upon realizing that she had been stood up at the altar — or in an alternate version, was being coerced to marry a man she didn’t love — she ran out of the nearby cathedral and threw herself on the train tracks in a rash decision to end her life.

 Nighttime workers claim the ‘phantom bride’ appears for a split second, but disappears when they look again.